Frequently asked questions

 How do I find accommodation?

 Finding accommodation in a foreign country seems like a daunting task but the partner universities have dedicated support services offering information that will make your search for accommodation a lot easier.
 We offer advice about how to find somewhere to live and how the private rented sector works.
 In most cases, you will probably share a flat or house with local or other Erasmus Mundus students.
-You may be able to arrange accommodation, view photos and organise viewings before you actually arrive in the area.
-Please note our teams of staff cannot always find accommodation on your behalf.
+We will do our best to help you find accommodation – by putting you in contact with landlords and lettings agents – but please note our teams of staff cannot always find accommodation on your behalf.

 - UHI-SAMS, Oban, Scotland, UK